Clay sculpture: life and portrait

 All abilities welcome.

-You will need to be able to follow simple written and verbal instructions to support demonstrations, for hand-outs and health and safety information, and to be prepared to take part in group discussion.
-You should be happy using numbers and able to do simple measurements and calculations.
+You will need to be able to follow simple written and verbal instructions to support demonstrations, hand-outs and health and safety information, and be prepared to take part in group discussion.

 How will I be taught, and will there be any work outside the class?

 You will mainly be taught on an individual basis, with some group discussion.
 The emphasis will be on practice with guidance.

 Are there any other costs?
 Is there anything I need to bring?

 All materials for the course are provided.

 You must wear flat sturdy shoes with a closed toe.
 Please also wear old working clothes that you do not mind getting messy or bring overalls.

 When I've finished, what course can I do next?

 The City Lit sculpture department offers a wide range of exciting courses that will allow you to progress from beginner to advanced and learn a range of techniques.
 After this course you may wish to join a course in a material or process you have tried before to develop your skills further, or try something completely different.
 We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, and much more!
 You may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice.